Josephhmoussa/my_project_ideas/README.md

 ---

+## Synthetic Data Generator

+`generate.py` produces realistic demo CSVs so the pipeline can be run end-to-end without real data.
+It creates 20 employees across 3 teams (Sarah Mitchell / David Okafor / Rachel Burns), each assigned a fixed set of projects and tasks.
+Hours are randomised per week with intentional compliance violations seeded in — missing weeks, wrong Capex/Opex splits, draft-only saves — so the dashboard has something meaningful to show.

+The script outputs all three CSV types (`full_year`, `missing_timecards`, `saved_not_submitted`) matching exactly what the real system would export.

+---

 ## Setup & Running Locally

 ### Prerequisites

 - Python 3.11+
-- AWS credentials configured (via `~/.aws/credentials` or an IAM role)
+- AWS credentials configured (`~/.aws/credentials` or IAM role)
-- Snowflake account with key-pair authentication stored in AWS Secrets Manager
+- Snowflake account with key-pair auth — both the connection credentials and the PEM private key stored as separate secrets in AWS Secrets Manager
-- dbt profile configured at `~/.dbt/profiles.yml`
+- dbt profile at `~/.dbt/profiles.yml`

 ### 1. Install dependencies